Home I need to arrange… Business Business for Foreigners

 Third-country nationals (non-EU)

-If you are from a non-EU country, you can apply for a long-term visa for the purpose of business at the embassy of your country.
-You will have to prove that you have the means necessary for a long-term visa stay.
-If you meet the conditions, you can basically do business in the CR under the same conditions as Czech citizens.
+If you are a citizen of a non-EU country, you may apply for a long-term visa for the purpose of business at the Czech embassy in your country.
+You will have to prove that you have sufficient financial means necessary for your long-term stay.
+If you meet the conditions, you may generally do business in the CR under the same conditions as Czech citizens.

-As of 1st September 2019, some diplomatic missions of the CR introduced a quota for the number of visa applications for the purpose of business approved.
-The numbers are set by a government regulation.
-The information about the current state of the quota allocation is published on the websites of the respective diplomatic missions.
+As of 1st September 2019, some diplomatic missions of the CR have introduced quotas limiting the number of long-term visa applications for the purpose of business.
+The quotas are set by a government regulation.
+Information on the current quota status is published on the websites of the respective diplomatic missions.

 For more information in Czech, see the website of the Ministry of the Interior of the CR.